-- uncertain or volatile political, social and economic conditions; - exposure to expropriation, nationalization, deprivation or confiscation of our assets or the assets of our customers, or other governmental actions; - social unrest, acts of terrorism, war or other armed conflict;
+- uncertain or volatile political, social and economic conditions; - exposure to expropriation, nationalization, deprivation or confiscation of our assets or the assets of our customers, or other governmental actions; - social unrest, acts of terrorism, war or other armed conflict; - public health crises and other catastrophic events, such as the COVID-19 pandemic; - confiscatory taxation or other adverse tax policies:

-- public health crises and other catastrophic events, such as the COVID-19 pandemic; - confiscatory taxation or other adverse tax policies; - theft of, or lack of sufficient legal protection for, proprietary technology and other intellectual property; - deprivation of contract rights; - trade and economic sanctions or other restrictions imposed by the U.K. the United States or other regions or countries that could restrict or curtail our ability to operate in certain markets; - unexpected changes in legal and regulatory requirements, including changes in interpretation or enforcement of existing laws; - restrictions on the repatriation of income or capital; - currency exchange controls; - inflation; and - currency exchange, rate fluctuations and devaluations.
+- theft of, or lack of sufficient legal protection for, proprietary technology and other intellectual property; - deprivation of contract rights; - trade and economic sanctions or other restrictions imposed by the UK the U.S. or other regions or countries that could restrict or curtail our ability to operate in certain markets; - unexpected changes in legal and regulatory requirements, including changes in interpretation or enforcement of existing laws; - restrictions on the repatriation of income or capital; - currency exchange controls; - inflation; and - currency exchange, rate fluctuations and devaluations.

-For example, there has been continuing political and social unrest in Nigeria, where we derived 8% and 6% of our operating revenues during the nine months ended December 31, 2022 and 2021, respectively.
+For example, there has been continuing political and social unrest in Nigeria, where we derived 10% and 8% of our operating revenues during the twelve months ended December 31, 2023 and 2022, respectively.
 Future unrest or legislation in Nigeria or our other operating regions could adversely affect our business, financial condition and results of operations in those regions.
 We cannot predict whether any of these events will continue to occur in Nigeria or occur elsewhere in the future.